Dogs bounce back to smash Bombers in AFL - Shepparton News

 Dogs bounce back to smash Bombers in AFLBy AAP Newswire

-The Western Bulldogs have bounced back from last weekend's heavy AFL loss to Carlton in style to thrash Essendon by 42-points at Metricon Stadium on Friday.
+The Western Bulldogs have bounced back from last weekend's heavy AFL loss to Carlton in style to thrash Essendon by 42-points at Metricon Stadium.

-Coach Luke Beveridge's decision to axe four players including out-of-sorts forward Josh Schache and premiership player Toby McLean following the defeat to the Blues paid off as the Bulldogs claimed an impressive 14.9 (93) to 7.9 (51) win.
+Coach Luke Beveridge's decision to axe four players including out-of-sorts forward Josh Schache and premiership player Toby McLean following the defeat to the Blues paid off as the Bulldogs claimed an impressive 14.9 (93) to 7.9 (51) win on Friday.

 The Bulldogs were dominant throughout and blew apart the match with a five goal to none third term.